Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 14. Hidden (Stealth) marketing

-Also known as stealth marketing, this approach includes promoting a product or service without explicitly mentioning about making a purchase.
+Also known as stealth marketing, this approach includes promoting a product or service without explicitly mentioning making a purchase.

 Product placements in movies, hiring actors to gently promote things to the public without revealing it as an advertisement are examples of hidden marketing.